Sunny, With A High Near 84

 Today

 Sunny, with a high near 84.
-Light and variable wind becoming west 6 to 11 mph in the morning.
+Light west southwest wind becoming west 5 to 10 mph in the afternoon.

 Tonight

-Mostly clear, with a low around 51.
-West northwest wind 6 to 13 mph.
+Mostly clear, with a low around 49.
+West wind 5 to 9 mph becoming calm after midnight.

 Saturday

-Sunny, with a high near 85.
-Southwest wind 6 to 10 mph.
+Sunny, with a high near 87.
+Light southwest wind becoming west 6 to 11 mph in the afternoon.

 Saturday Night